 We know there are a range of solvers, free and paid, to choose from.
 We also know that for some situations a free solver might be all that you need.
 This page is designed to help you better understand your choices among free solvers, their relative performance, and some questions to ask yourself in deciding what type of solver is right for you.

 Specifically, on this page we will cover the following topics:

 You will find that there are many free solvers available.
-Below is a short overview of what we feel are the top choices, in terms of popularity and/or performance:
+Below is a short overview of the two open-source solvers that appear to be the most popular choices:

 Performance is typically a crucial consideration when choosing a solver.
 To give a sense of the relative performance of the various solver options listed above, we’ve summarized the results of independent benchmarks tests maintained by Hans Mittelmann at Arizona State.
 If we look at performance on Mixed Integer Programming (MIP) models across a broad set of test models, the table below shows results along two key dimensions: a) was the solver able to solve the model, and b) how quickly was the model solved?

 |Solver||# of Benchmark Problems Solved (out of the 87)||Relative MIP Performance|

 |GLPK||0 (no models solved)||n/a (GLPK solved 0 of the test set models)|